Step-by-step · ~14 min

 - Successful downloads are marked as Parsed once the PDF has been processed into text and tables.

-- If a PDF cannot be downloaded (e.g. paywalled, not found), the row shows Manual upload needed.
+- If a PDF cannot be downloaded (e.g. paywalled, not found), the row shows Manual upload.
 Use Upload PDF manually to attach your own copy, or use Bulk Upload to drag‑and‑drop up to 50 PDFs at once with automatic study matching.

 Not every parsed document is suitable for data extraction.
 The system automatically filters out non-results documents: